 Taxpayers age 65 or older get an additional amount over and above what everyone else is entitled to claim as a standard deduction:

 - $1,600 extra if you're single or file as head of household

 - $1,300 if either you or your spouse is age 65 or older or blind and you file a joint married return

 - $2,600 if both you and your spouse are age 65 or older or blind and file a joint return

 The Medical Expense Deduction

-The medical expense deduction is only available to taxpayers who itemize their deductions rather than claim the standard deduction.
-However, it can come in particularly handy if you've reached an age where you find you're spending more on healthcare.
+The medical expense deduction is only available to taxpayers who itemize their deductions rather than claim the standard deduction, but it can come in handy if you've reached an age where you're spending more on healthcare.

 The most common retirement planning tax deduction is for contributions you make to a traditional IRA.
-You can claim a deduction for up to $6,000 in annual contributions in 2019—if you meet certain requirements.
-This deduction will increases to $7,000 if you're age 50 or older and make contributions.
+You can claim a deduction for up to $6,000 in annual contributions in 2019 if you meet certain requirements.
+Your deduction will be less if you're covered by a retirement plan at work.